Application and Lottery Process

 Prospective families of The Watershed School:

-- Once completed, the application will be reviewed to ensure all information is included.
-If more students apply than can be accommodated (class sizes are set at 22), applicants will be drawn by lottery for admission.
-The lottery will be held at 6:00 pm on April 11 at the school.
+- If more students apply than can be accommodated (class sizes are set at 22), applicants will be drawn by lottery for admission.
+The lottery will be held on APRIL 14 at 6:00 PM.

-- Parents of students drawn at the lottery will be notified within two days of the lottery and will invited to attend one of two orientation tours before completing enrollment paperwork.
-Orientation tours are tentatively scheduled for 10:00am on April 17 and 19.
+- Parents of students drawn at the lottery will be notified within two days of the lottery.

 - Parents are welcome to call the school after the lottery date to learn about their child's position on the waitlist.
 Due to the large number of applications we receive every year, the school is not able to call the parents of every student on the waitlist.

 Enrollment at The Watershed School is voluntary.
 As per AS 14.03.265 (b) the school shall strive to enroll all eligible students who submit a timely and accurate application.
-In the event of too many eligible applicants, a lottery will be held (4/14/11).
-The lottery will be held for enrollment for the following fall, and will be conducted in accordance with district policy.
+In the event of too many eligible applicants, a lottery will be held.
+The lottery will be held for enrollment for the following fall and will be conducted in accordance with district policy.
 The lottery determines the waiting list for the following school year.

 In keeping with the Watershed’s School philosophy of long-term connection to family, community, and geographical place, in subsequent years all students who have previously attended The Watershed School are automatically re-enrolled in the program.
 Siblings are admitted as a unit so that families can attend the same school (ie: when one child in a family is admitted through the lottery, the other siblings will move up to the next available spot in their respective grade).
 Although all new applicants must meet application requirements, future students who already have siblings enrolled in the school are given priority to enroll in the Watershed School, given that space is available at the sibling’s grade level.
 Siblings are defined as permanent, immediate family members.